aazzaabidi/TwoB-CNN/README.md

 The trained models and evaluation results are stored in the specified output path.

 ### License
-This code is released under the
+This code is released under the MIT License.

-    @article{Abidi2022,
+### Citation
+If you use this code in your research, please cite our paper     @article{Abidi2022,
     author = {A. Abidi, A. Ben Abbes, Y. J. E. Gbodjo, D. Ienco and I. R. Farah}, title = {Combining pixel- and object-level information for land-cover mapping using time-series of Sentinel-2 satellite data}, journal = {Remote Sensing Letters},